narukoshin/blog/Guitar/Pitch shifting.md

 You can read about my music experience in article overviews, where you will see how I started doing music and that I don't have much knowledge of music theory but I'm moving forward and trying to learn the topics I'm interested in to be a better at playing guitar, making music, etc.

-Enough writing, if you have a Github account, you can share your feedback or recommend new topics for writing in the <a href="https://github.com/narukoshin/blog/issues">Issues</a> page or you can contact me at enko@narukoshin.me.
+Enough writing, if you have a Github account, you can share your feedback or suggest a new topics for writing in the <a href="https://github.com/narukoshin/blog/issues">Issues</a> page or you can contact me at enko@narukoshin.me.

 ---
 ENKO @ 2024